 The Krog Street Tunnel, a one-of-a-kind Atlanta monument, is a shining example of the city’s vibrant creative energy.
-Graffiti and street art adorn the walls of the tunnel that connects the districts of Cabbagetown and Inman Park.
+Graffiti and street art adorn the tunnel walls that connect Cabbagetown and Inman Park districts.

 This day, the Krog Street Tunnel is awash with vibrant hues, with no empty space in sight.
 From simple tags to more detailed pieces, street artists from all around Atlanta flock to Atlanta to leave their imprint on the city.
 New works of art are added to the tunnel on a daily basis.

-For all its beauty, the Tunnel’s most amazing characteristic is that it’s always evolving as new works are added by artists.
+For all its beauty, the Tunnel’s most amazing characteristic is that it’s always evolving as artists add new works.

 Bring your spray paint if you’re an artist yourself and make a mark.
 Everyone can use the Tunnel!

-There’s something magical about the combination of salty air, sand, and water, especially when it’s accompanied by a touch of local history and delectable gastronomy from the region.
+There’s something magical about the combination of salty air, sand, and water, especially when a touch of local history and delectable gastronomy from the region accompanies it.
 Located about 20 minutes from downtown Savannah, Tybee Island offers a taste of the Atlantic Ocean’s refreshing air.